Job Type: Science

 Students studying our animal, equine science and welfare management courses benefit from all the facilities at our Wrexham campus as well as having access to our stunning rural campus a short distance away in Northop.

-Our Northop campus is set in the stunning, inspiring surroundings of the North Wales countryside and offers facilities related to our courses in animal studies and equine science and welfare management.
+Our Northop campus is set in the inspiring surroundings of the North Wales countryside and offers facilities related to our courses in animal studies and equine science and welfare management.

 Student accommodation is available in both Wrexham and Northop so students can choose to base themselves at either campus to benefit from both urban and rural campus life.